 To help you drop some of those extra pounds and improve your performance on and off the fireground, I came up with some easy to follow fat loss tips.

 - Follow a consistent and effective EXERCISE program!
 Yes, you can lose weight and fat just by changing your eating habits.
-But, we as firefighters, EMTs and medics have to be physically ready any situation, a well-planned fitness program is essential.
-You should aim to workout at least 3x per week and your program should contain full body strength training exercises and place a large emphasis on core training and mobility.
-And, to burn calories and fat make sure your program includes interval training a couple times per week.
+But, we as firefighters, EMTs, and medics have to be physically ready for any situation, a well-planned fitness program is essential.
+You should aim to work out at least 3x per week and your program should contain full-body strength training exercises and place a large emphasis on core training and mobility.
+And, to burn calories and fat make sure your program includes interval training a couple of times per week.

 - Follow the 90% rule.
 If you can follow your plan 90% of the time, you will soon see unwanted fat melt off your body.
-However, if you find yourself breaking these rules more than 90% of the time, your chances of failing increase significantly.
+However, if you find yourself breaking these rules more than 90% of the time, you can still lose fat, but it will not be as fast.
 If you break that down to 4 meals a day (3 meals and 1 snack) you can have 2 cheat meals a week.
-You should not go too crazy with your cheat meal but give yourself a little indulgence occasionally, just make sure one “cheat” meal does not lead to a “cheat” week.
+You should not go too crazy with your cheat meal but give yourself a little indulgence occasionally, just make sure one “cheat” meal does not lead to a “cheat” week or two.

 I hope these tips help.
-Please comment, share and like your thoughts.
+Please comment, share, and like.